Undergraduate Tutorial Program

 - Comfortable with technology or willing to learn

 Tutoring hours vary by subject area, but we request 10 hours of availability per week.
-Tutoring is scheduled between 9:00 a.m. - 8:00 p.m., Monday through Friday (weekend tutoring may be considered as well).
+Tutoring is scheduled between 9 a.m. and 8 p.m., Monday through Friday (weekend tutoring may be considered as well).

 For student applicants: To apply for a tutor position, please use this application link.